The Articles of Organization is the LLC formation document you file to officially form a limited liability company (LLC).

 Do LLCs have Articles of Organization?

-To form an LLC, you must file the Articles of Organization (otherwise known as a Certificate of Formation or Certificate of Organization).
+To start an LLC, you must file the Articles of Organization (otherwise known as a Certificate of Formation or Certificate of Organization).
 Comparatively, corporations file the Articles of Incorporation instead.

 What is included in the Articles of Organization?